ayush-pandey45/Git-Github-demo/README.md

 # Git-Github-demo
-This is a Demo for a Git &amp; Github demo
+This is a Demo for a Git &amp; Github demo.